To inspire people to connect with the plant world and understand the importance of plants in our lives.

 Funding for ground work began in 1970, when voters approved $265,000 in bonds for the Garden.
 This money, along with a grant awarded five years later by the Ewing Halsell Foundation, other contributions from organizations and individuals, and a significant grant from the Economic Development Administration helped pay for the project.
 Ground-breaking ceremonies were held on July 21, 1976.
 The official opening of the San Antonio Botanical Garden was May 3,1980.

 Charted in 1980, the San Antonio Botanical Garden Society, Inc. is the 501 (c)(3) non-profit support organization specifically established in support of the San Antonio Botanical Garden.
 The mission of this organization is to support the San Antonio Botanical Garden in its role of inspiring people to connect with the world of plants, and understand the importance of plants in our lives.

-In this public/private partnership, the Botanical Society has brought major capital improvements to the Botanical Garden: the Lucile Halsell Conservatory, the Sullivan Carriage House, the Auld House, acquisition of Funston properties, Texas Native Trail revitalization, upgraded children’s facilities, and extensive landscape lighting.
-Community events sponsored by the Botanical Society (Shakespeare in the Park, Gardens by Moonlight, Concerts Under the Stars, Viva Botanica!, family days such as BOOtanica and Chocolate Day, and plant sales) heighten public awareness of the Botanical Garden.
+In this public/private partnership, the Botanical Society has brought major capital improvements to the Botanical Garden: the Lucile Halsell Conservatory, the Sullivan Carriage House, the Auld House, acquisition of Funston properties, Texas Native Trail revitalization, upgraded children’s facilities, extensive landscape lighting, and master planning.
+Community events sponsored by the Botanical Society (Shakespeare in the Park, Gardens by Moonlight, Concerts Under the Stars, Viva Botanica!, family days such as BOOtanica and Viva Botanica, and plant sales) heighten public awareness of the Botanical Garden.
 Marketing and public relations efforts further extend the role of the Botanical Society in making the Botanical Garden a compelling attraction for the City of San Antonio.